aymaneMx/aymaneMx.com/content/posts/graphql-in-django-overview.md

 To prevent bad queries to happen we can adopt various solutions:
 - **Timeouts:** Check how long a query is taking, if it is taking more than 1 second you can kill it.
 - **Limits on nested fields:** You can parse the incoming GraphQL request and deny queries that are requesting for fields that are too nested.
-For example you can only allow for maxing 3 levels of nesting and no more.
+For example, you can only allow for maxing 3 levels of nesting and no more.
 - **Query cost:** This is useful if you have third party clients and when you also want to limit their API usage.
 - **Hide introspection for production mode** (this is not common solution, but sounds good).

-unfortunately, there is no official answers to this problems in Graphene, but All this approaches can be implemented by creating a middleware and a custom backend.
+unfortunately, there is no official answers to these problems in Graphene, but All this approaches can be implemented by creating a middleware and a custom backend.

 ## Problems & Limitations